apollographql/specs-join/join.spec.md

 To resolve a field, the router needs to know to which subgraphs it can delegate the field's resolution.
 One explicit way to indicate this in a supergraph schema is by annotating the field with a [{@join__field}](#@join__field) directive specifying which subgraph should be used to resolve that field.
 (There are other ways of indicating which subgraphs can resolve a field which will be described later.)

 In order for the router to send an operation that resolves a given field on a parent object to a subgraph, the operation needs to first resolve the parent object itself.
 There are several ways to accomplish this, described below.
 The examples below include abbreviated versions of the supergraph schemas which do not include the `schema` definition, directive definitions, or the `join__Graph` definition.
-This specification does not require the subgraph queries to be the same as those described in these examples; this is just intended to broadly describe the meanings of the directives.
+This specification does not require the subgraph operations to be the same as those described in these examples; this is just intended to broadly describe the meanings of the directives.

 ## Root fields